52North/sensor-web-tutorial/docs/hands-on/09_02_sos_admin_interface.md

 ##### Operations

 This configuration page allows the de-/activation of the supported operations.
+You can activate/deactive the operations by clicking on the corresponding buttons.

+For an explanation of these operations, please refer to the session with the SOS introdcution.

 > ####### Activity 6
 >